PM-Notes/How-To-Github/README.md

 Create a new branch `git branch branch001`
 Enter the branch `git checkout branch001`

-I quickly backed README.md before I edit it, then I open up README.md in an editor and add a coffee emojicon, then I perform a `git status` to see what Git thinks about the edit.
+I quickly backed README.md before I edit it, then I open up README.md in an editor and add a coffee emoticon, then I perform a `git status` to see what Git thinks about the edit.

-Notice Git has recognised the new README.bak file and has also noticed that README.md has been moified.
+Notice Git has recognised the new README.bak file and has also noticed that README.md has been modified.

 ```
 How-To-Github|master ⇒ cp README.md README.bak